 5. Quidditch Through the Ages

+Why not?
+After all, fellow charity benefit release Fantastic Beasts hardly seemed a logical choice at first, either.
 That said, I can’t really see this one sustaining a full feature-length film, let alone a trilogy.
-No, an adaptation of Quidditch Through the Ages would probably work best as a one-off special for TV/streaming services.
+Instead, an adaptation of Quidditch Through the Ages would probably work best as a one-off special for TV/streaming services.

-But under her guidance, I’m confident another talented scribe could make this work as a whimsical, Horrible Histories-style mockumentary – possibly hosted by Ludo Bagman! – covering the rise and rise of the most dangerous recreational activity that never was
+Given Rowling has previously expressed her disinterest in ever writing another fixture of the Wizarding World’s favourite sport, it seems unlikely that she would pen this one herself.
+But under her guidance, another talented scribe could make this work as a whimsical, Horrible Histories-style mockumentary – possibly hosted by Ludo Bagman! – covering the rise and rise of the most dangerous recreational activity that never was

 4. The Life and Lies of Albus Dumbledore

-As the title would suggest, this film would function as an origin for everyone’s favourite supremely powerful headmaster, one which would cover much of the material revealed in Harry Potter and the Deathly Hallows, but cut from the film adaptation.
+Every entry on this list is based off an existing piece of Harry Potter fiction published either in the real world or within the fictional reality of the series itself.
+The Life and Lies of Albus Dumbledore falls under the latter umbrella, and as its title suggests, this spin-off would function as an origin for everyone’s favourite supremely powerful headmaster, one which would cover much of the material revealed in Harry Potter and the Deathly Hallows, but cut from the film adaptation.

+Dumbledore’s full backstory is a tragic one, and (unlike its use in-universe) the film’s title would be meant ironically.
 Not only would The Life and Lies of Albus Dumbledore cover the venerable wizard’s early days – including his troubled family life and near-seduction to the Dark Arts – it could also potentially further explore the beginnings of the man who would become Lord Voldemort and link up with another spin-off starring the Marauders (more on that later).

 3. The Tales of Beedle the Bard

-I’m picturing something like Jim Henson’s The Storyteller, right down to the inclusion of framing scenes featuring the show’s narrator – probably a new character, and most likely a Hogwarts professor.
+Another one for the small screen, The Tales of Beedle the Bard would work best as an anthology series, with each episode featuring a different wizarding fairytale.
+Picture something like Jim Henson’s The Storyteller, right down to the inclusion of framing scenes featuring the show’s narrator – probably a new character, and most likely a Hogwarts professor.

 2. A History of Magic

-After all, what we do know of the school’s origins and the lives of Godric Gryffindor, Rowena Ravenclaw, Helga Hufflepuff and Salazar Slytherin makes it pretty clear that this would really soar on screen.
+Hogwarts was founded by the four greatest wizards and witches of the age many centuries ago, and it’s time their legendary story was told in full.
+After all, what we know of the school’s origins and the lives of founders Godric Gryffindor, Rowena Ravenclaw, Helga Hufflepuff and Salazar Slytherin makes it pretty clear that this would really soar on screen.

 (As an aside, I know hardcore fans will argue that a film like this should really be called Hogwarts, A History, but that’s a pretty rubbish title for a movie.)